JonathanMagnan/ireviewapple.com/pages/documentations/mac-descriptions.md

 <img src="https://www.notebookcheck.net/fileadmin/Notebooks/News/_nc3/Apple_16_Zoll_MacBook_Pro_wird_nicht_was_wir_erwarten.jpg" width="300">

-The MacBook Pro 16 is Apple’s latest high-end notebook.
+The MacBook Pro 16 is Apple latest high-end notebook.

 Compared to the Macbook Pro 13, it is more powerful due to a better Intel processor and a dedicated AMD graphics processor.